"Judges appointing judges" a propagated myth- CJI Ramana | Law-Order

 Appreciating the Centre for its efforts on appointing more judges, he said, some recommendations made by High Courts are yet to be transmitted to the Supreme Court by the Union Law Ministry.
 It is expected that the Government needs to strictly adhere to the timelines laid down in the Malik Mazhar Case.

-The law enforcing agencies, particularly the specialized agencies, need to deal with malicious attacks on the judiciary effectively, the CJI said, adding that it was unfortunate that unless the Court interfered and passed orders, the authorities generally do not proceed with the investigation.
+The law enforcing agencies, particularly the specialised agencies, need to deal with malicious attacks on judiciary effectively, the CJI said, adding that it was unfortunate that unless the Court interfered and passed orders, the authorities generally do not proceed with the investigation.

-New media tools have the enormous amplifying ability, but appear to be incapable of distinguishing between right and wrong, good and bad, and the real and fake.
+New media tools have enormous amplifying ability, but appear to be incapable of distinguishing between right and wrong, good and bad and the real and fake.
 Media trials cannot be a guiding factor in deciding cases, he further said.

 He said historically, prosecutors in India have been under the control of the government.

 A holistic rework needs to be undertaken.
-To insulate the Public Prosecutors, an independent selection committee may be constituted for their appointment.
+In order to insulate the Public Prosecutors, an independent selection committee may be constituted for their appointment.
 Best practices should be adopted after a comparative analysis of other jurisdictions, he opined.

-While making legislations, the lawmakers must also think of providing effective remedies for issues that may arise out of the law and yet these principles seemingly are being ignored, he opined.
+While making legislations, the law makers must also think of providing effective remedies for issues which may arise out of the law and yet these principles seemingly are being ignored, he opined.

 Citing the Bihar Prohibition Act in 2016 which resulted in the High Court being filled with a lot of bail applications, Justice Ramana said lack of foresight in legislating can directly result in the blockage of courts.